 To apply for citizenship with Métis Nation BC, please visit Citizenship | MNBC.
 It is highly recommended that prospective athletes do this as early as possible, due to the processing times.

-What is involved with a “Declaration of Ancestry”?
+What is required for the “Declaration of Ancestry”?

 Frequently Asked Questions

-For NAHC and the NAIG, a valid Indian Status Card, Métis Nation Card, or Inuit Identification Card are considered proof of ancestry.
+For NAHC, a valid Indian Status Card, Métis Nation Card, or Inuit Identification Card are considered proof of ancestry.

 Please see below for accepted Ancestry Documents.